betodealmeida/shillelagh/docs/usage.rst

 You can find the accepted arguments in the documentation of each one the :ref:`adapters`.

 When loading adapters, you can also specify the ``safe`` keyword.
-When set to true, this will ensure that only "safe" adapters are loaded — ie, adapters that have no access to the filesytem.
+When set to true, this will ensure that only "safe" adapters are loaded — ie, adapters that have no access to the filesystem.
 The keyword also ensures that an exception is raised whenever there are repeated adapters with the same name, to prevent a malicious party from introducing an adapter with the same name as an authorized one:

 .. code-block:: python